Private Lending For Real Estate Investors: What You Need To Know

 Many advantages come with private money loans, especially if you’re a real estate investor.
 Here are a few upsides to obtaining a loan from a private lender.

-• The loan terms are more flexible.
-Since private lenders set their own lending appetite, investors will have a much easier time structuring loan terms that fit their investment needs.
+- The loan terms are more flexible.
+Since private lenders work alone, investors will have a much easier time structuring loan terms that fit their investment needs.

-• The approval process is typically quicker.
+- The approval process is typically quicker.
 With many banks and financial institutions, getting approved for a loan is quite a lengthy ordeal.
-Private lenders usually don’t have to adhere to the same rules and can approve a loan in less than 24-hours.
+Private lenders usually don’t have to adhere to the same rules and can approve a loan in 1-2 days.

-• Loans on properties banks won’t take on.
-Private lenders often see value where other lenders do not, and are more willing to take on the risk for a property with untapped potential in their target market.
+- Loans on properties banks won’t take on.
+Private lenders often see value where other lenders do not, and are more willing to take on the risk.

 Disadvantages of Private Lenders